Resolution on Over Criminalization and Pandemics

 - Impositions on liberty must be as narrowly crafted as possible.
 Only in the most extreme circumstances, for example, should a business or civil society entity be forced to cease all operations.
 When safe alternatives are available (e.g., allowing home delivery of items because it is unsafe to have crowds inside restaurants or stores), these should be permitted;

-- Criminal sanctions should do no more than required to satisfy the basic objectives of criminal justice.
+- Criminal sanctions should only be applied when civil or administrative sanctions fail to generate compliance with executive orders and do no more than required to satisfy the basic objectives of criminal justice.
 These objectives are generally described as incapacitation, deterrence, rehabilitation, and retribution;

 FURTHER RESOLVED, a government policy that cannot satisfy these three requirements is an example of overcriminalization and an unacceptable burden on individual liberty;